EduardoZepeda/coffee-bytes-hugo/content/posts/python/cambiador-de-wallpaper-automatico-usando-python-en-gnome/index.en.md

 - python
 coverImage: images/cambiador_de_wallpaper_automatico_gnome.jpg
 date: '2020-02-15'
+seo_title: "Automatic Wallpaper Changer with Python in Gnome"
-description: Program a lightweight, minimalistic and fairly simple wallpaper changer for Gnome on GNU/Linux using Python from scratch.
+description: Build a lightweight, minimalistic wallpaper changer for Gnome on Linux using Python.
+Simple to set up and runs in the background.
 keywords:
 - python
 - gnome